A Growing Problem

 This has created a “skills gap” in fabrication and construction industries.
 Despite what sci-fi movies may have us believe, robots aren’t ready to take over all our jobs yet.

 As Baby Boomers retire, the need for hands-on workers continues to rise.
-In fact, it’s expected that between 2015 and 2025, manufacturing companies will have 3.5 million jobs open up—but only find 1.5 million professionals ready to fill them.
+In fact, it’s expected that between 2015 and 2025, manufacturing companies will have 3.5 million jobs open up—but only find 1.5 million workers ready to fill them.

 With this human capital in such high demand, expediting the hiring process will be paramount.
 That’s why CRI’s Performer assessment is the perfect choice when hiring vocational workers.

 For an example, let’s consider the employee selection process for a welding position at a tubing manufacturer company.
 When you think of this position’s requirements, what traits do you imagine the candidate must have?

 Precise Behavior Predictors

 Motivation, energy, and mental toughness are all vital when dealing with the physical demands of a welding career.
 Thankfully, the Performer assesses not only these personality dimensions, but many more as well.
 A total of ten traits are examined, including emotional development and organization.